csgillespie/efficientR/main.md

 documents in this way ensures that analysis can be quickly re-run.

 <div class="rmdnote">
 <p>This note briefly explains R Markdown for the un-initiated.
 R markdown is a form of Markdown.
 Markdown is a pure text document format that has become a standard for documentation for software.
 It is the default format for displaying text on GitHub.
 R Markdown allows the user to embed R code in a Markdown document.
 This is a powerful addition to Markdown, as it allows custom images, tables and even interactive visualisations, to be included in your R documents.
-R Markdown is an efficient file format to write in because it is light-weight, human and computer readable, and is much less verbose than HTML, LaTeX.
+R Markdown is an efficient file format to write in because it is light-weight, human and computer readable, and is much less verbose than HTML and LaTeX.
 This book was written in R Markdown.</p>
 </div>

 In an R Markdown document, results are generated *on the fly* by including 'code